 Intuition Not Quantification

-The Quantified Self movement seems noble, but I question if by trusting the few points of data we consciously chose to track is making us less trusting of our own intuition?
+The Quantified Self movement seems noble, but I question if trusting the few points of data we consciously chose to track is making us less trusting of our own intuition?

 Intuition is like a muscle that must be exercised, with trust. – Paul Chek

-Lest anyone accuse me of me of being anti-data, I can assure you that is not the case.
+Lest anyone accuse me of being anti-data, I can assure you that is not the case.
 I love data.
 I’ve built many database applications.
 I am fluent in SQL.
 I once built a reporting system that measured the energy usage of thousands of retail locations and then reported the high usage outliers to technicians.

-Having worked with both self collected data and machine collected data is why I’m highly critical of Quantified Self.
+Having worked with both self-collected data and machine collected data is why I’m highly critical of Quantified Self.
 Trust yourself.
 It takes work, but it can be done.